-English EAP Results: Spring 2012
+English EAP Results: Spring 2013

-Nearly 383,565 high school juniors have received an "early signal" (87% participation rate) of their readiness for college English.
-This represents an increase from 2011 when 383,060 juniors opted to take the voluntary assessment.
-Of the 383,565 students, 23% were assessed as college-ready.
-This year, the EAP instituted an English Conditional status.
-Of the 383,565 an additional 15% earned an English Conditional status.
+Nearly 384,722 high school juniors have received an "early signal" (88% participation rate) of their readiness for college English.
+This represents an increase from 2012 when 383,565 juniors opted to take the voluntary assessment.
+Of the 384,722 students, 23% were assessed as college-ready and an additional 15% earned an English Conditional status.

-Math EAP Results: Spring 2012
+Math EAP Results: Spring 2013

-Approximately 203,972 (83% of all high school juniors eligible to take the California Standards Test in math) opted to complete the CSU's voluntary EAP.
-This represents an increase of student participation from the 2011 spring test of 190,946 who opted to take the math portion of the EAP.
-Of these students 15% were judged to be ready for college-level work in mathematics and an additional 46% earned a Math Conditional status.
+Approximately 212,836 (84% of all high school juniors eligible to take the California Standards Test in math) opted to complete the CSU's voluntary EAP.
+This represents an increase of student participation from the 2012 spring test of 203,972 who opted to take the math portion of the EAP.
+Of these students 14% were judged to be ready for college-level work in mathematics and an additional 46% earned a Math Conditional status.

-In 2011-12, each CSU campus promoted the Early Assessment Program within its assigned service areas.
+In 2012-13, each CSU campus promoted the Early Assessment Program within its assigned service areas.
 CSU allocated funds from existing CSU resources to cover the costs of the 11th-grade assessment and scoring, outreach to all California high schools, development and implementation of the 12th-grade Expository Reading and Writing Course and teacher professional development.
-In addition, each CSU campus receives an allocated amount to provide outreach and marketing services on the EAP program to the local service areas totaling \$3.9M.
-A total of 386,329 juniors voluntarily participated in EAP.
+Each CSU campus receives an allocated amount to provide outreach and marketing services on the EAP program to the local service areas totaling \$3.9M.
+A total of 387,405 juniors voluntarily participated in EAP.